Killerton: History

-The lost house
+Lost house

 In 2016 an archaeological dig discovered what is believed to be a footprint of an intended replacement home to the current Killerton.
 Reports believe that this is what has been known in history as the lost house of Devon, of 240 years, designed by architect James Wyatt.
 It is within the grounds a shortish walk from the current site, and its existence was obscured by a copse that looks to have been deliberately planted to hide it.

 The National Trust has placed woodwork in the four corners of what is believed would have been the corners of the intended property.
 They have also placed a door and frame on what they believe would have been the entrance to the intended billiard room.
 Killerton's information boards on the site state that there is an intention for further archaeological digs in the future.